NVIDIA/NeMo-Guardrails/nemoguardrails/eval/README.md

         },
     }
     ```
-    ,
 - `llm`: The LLM provider to use.
-Default is openai.
+The default is `openai`.
 - `model-name`: The name of the model to use.
-Default is text-davinci-003.
+The default is `text-davinci-003`.
 - `num-samples`: Number of samples to run the eval on.
-Default is 50.
+The default is 50.
 - `create-negatives`: Whether to generate synthetic negative examples or not.
-Default is True.
+The default is `True`.
 - `output-dir`: The directory to save the output to.
-Default is eval_outputs/factchecking.
+The default is `eval_outputs/factchecking`.
 - `write-outputs`: Whether to write the outputs to a file or not.
-Default is True.
+The default is `True`.

 More details on how to set up the data in the right format and run the evaluation on your own dataset can be found [here](./data/factchecking/README.md).